On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Introduction

-Our work presents the first comprehensive study on the robustness of verbal confidence under adversarial attacks and addresses the basic question: \textit{how robust is the verbal confidence of the existing large language models?} We highlight the differences in how models perceive and manage uncertainty cues compared to how humans naturally understand them.
-Furthermore, given the ease of attaining verbal confidence from even the most guarded black-box models, it is key to determine how effectively these can be leveraged by adversaries as an attack objective to alter model behaviour in other ways, such as generated answers.
+Our work presents the first comprehensive study on the robustness of verbal confidence under adversarial attacks and addresses the basic question: \textit{how robust is the verbal confidence of existing large language models?} We highlight the differences in how models perceive and manage uncertainty cues compared to how humans naturally understand them.
+Furthermore, given the ease of attaining verbal confidence from even the most guarded black-box models, it is key to determine how effectively these can be leveraged by adversaries as an attack objective to alter model behaviour in other ways, such as predicted answers.

-To assess the Achilles' heels of LLMs models in expressing their confidence \citep{carlini2023are, QIU2022278,REN2020346, wei2023jailbroken, zou2023universal}, we propose attack models designed for attacking verbal confidence scores through both perturbation and jailbreak-based approaches, and show that these attacks can significantly jeopardize verbal confidence estimates.
-We explore three key questions for model deployment that have not been explored: (i) How vulnerable are these estimates under a range of adversarial attack techniques?~(ii) How can these attacks be effectively crafted to target confidence and answer changes?~(iii) How easily can such attacks be defended against with existing defending methods?
+To assess the Achilles' heel of LLMs in expressing their confidence \citep{carlini2023are, QIU2022278,REN2020346, wei2023jailbroken, zou2023universal}, we propose a framework designed for attacking verbal confidence scores through both perturbation and jailbreak-based approaches, and show that these attacks can significantly jeopardize verbal confidence estimates.
+We explore three key questions for model deployment that have not been explored: (i) How vulnerable are these estimates under a range of adversarial attack techniques?~(ii) How can these attacks be effectively crafted to target confidence and answer changes?~(iii) How easily can such attacks be detected or neutralized with existing defence methods?
 Detailed discussions on real-world applications and the importance of maintaining proper confidence can be found in Appendix \ref{appendix:motivation}.

-In brief, the main contributions of our work are summarized as follows:
+In summary, the main contributions of our work are as follows: